top of page

 A first distribution map could be drawn following the empirical knowledge of the communities dedicated to artisanal fishing, that help during the first sampling season.

-The leaders of these communities are open to collaborate and feel genuine concern for the future of their coasts and the resources they rely on.
+The leaders of these communities feel genuine concern for the future of their coasts and the resources they rely on.

-The empirical knowledge of this men showed a rich community of species that, they tell, used the estuaries and coasts as nursury areas.
+The narratives of this men showed us a rich community of species that, they tell, used the estuaries and coasts as nursury areas.

 © 2023 by Viviane.
 Proudly created with Wix.com